 - The art style might look weird to some.

-- The story isn't explained so it will be easy to understand.
+- The story isn't explained so it'd be easy to understand.

 Fate/Extra Last Encore isn't for everyone, that's for sure and that's why I wouldn't recommend it if you aren't a huge Fate fan.
-Because if you have only watched Fate/Zero and Fate/Stay Night [Unlimited Blade Works] than you have nothing to do with this series, you wouldn't enjoy it.
-However, if you are a huge Fate fan who have read/played the original visual novel and watched all the anime adaptions then watch it, it was made for you.
+Because if you have only watched Fate/Zero and Fate/Stay Night [Unlimited Blade Works] then you have nothing to do with this series, you wouldn't enjoy it.
+However, if you are a huge Fate fan who have read the original visual novel, watched all the anime adaptions or of course, if you played the game then watch it, it was made for you.

 The murmuring of the audience revibrates off the walls of the auditorium.
 It's opening night.
 Many are anticipating the performance because it's a branch story of a famous franchise.
 Others are skeptical and don't believe that it will be able to hold up against it's predecessors.
 Soon the lights dim and the audience silences as the curtain opens, revealing the stage.
 As the actors put on their performance, many watching become immediately confused with the story and find themselves unable to connect with the protagonist.
 Though the crowd is losing interest, there's suddenly a change in dynamic.
 For the heroine finally steps out